The 6.111 lab is located on the sixth floor of Building 38 (room 38-600).

 you return.
 There are some lockers for the safe storage of your supplies along

-the 6th floor entry corridor; to get one for the semester please ask the
+the 6th floor entry corridor; to get one for the semester apply at the 6th

 There are five lab assignments to be completed individually.
 For